Chack'n Pop

-is an platform arcade game developed and released by Taito in 1984.
-In the game, the player controls a small yellow creature, Chack'n, with the objective being to retrieve hearts from a cave, all while avoiding the enemies contained within them.
-Chack'n also has the ability to deploy bombs, which can kill said enemies, which can bring bonuses depending on if the all or none of the enemies have been killed.
+is a platform arcade game developed and released by Taito in 1984.
+In the game, the player controls a small yellow creature, Chack'n, with the objective being to retrieve hearts from a cave while avoiding the enemies.
+Chack'n also has the ability to deploy bombs, which can kill these enemies and bring bonuses.
+The bonuses depend on if all or none of the enemies have been killed.

 It is considered to be a spiritual predecessor of Bubble Bobble due to the shared characters and similar game structure.
 Home ports were released for the SG-1000, MSX, Family Computer, Sharp X1, NEC PC-6001 and NEC PC-8801.
 The arcade version would later be included via emulation in Taito Legends Power-Up, Taito Memories Pocket, Taito Memories Gekan, and Taito Legends 2.
 The Family Computer version would later be re-released on the Nintendo Wii and Nintendo 3DS via Virtual Console.

 Gameplay

 Chack'n Pop is a platform arcade game.
-The player controls Chack'n, a small yellow creature with extendable legs, through a series of single-screen mazes.
-He is capable of walking on floors or cei lings but not walls.
-He can climb steps and traverse high walls by extending his legs until he is tall enough to pass onto the next step.
-He is also capable of throwing hand grenades to his left or right which, after a short period, explode into a cloud of smoke.
+The player controls Chack'n, a yellow creature with extendable legs, through a series of single-screen mazes.
+He is capable of walking on floors or ceilings, but not walls.
+He can climb steps and traverse high walls by extending his legs until he is tall enough to pass on to the next step.
+He is also capable of throwing hand grenades to his left or right which, after a short time, explode into a cloud of smoke.
 Separate fire buttons control rolling to the left or right.
-Chack'n is killed if caught by the explosion cloud.
+Chack'n is killed if he is caught in the explosion cloud.
 He is delayed in this process by a series of solid walls.
 In order to get past the walls, he must free hearts from cages using his hand grenades.

 A further obstruction comes in the form of Monstas hatching from eggs.
-All or none of the Monstas in a level can be destroyed for a bonus at the end of the level.
-Each screen is played against a time limit, marked by a Mighta pushing a boulder along the top of the screen.
+All or none of the Monstas can be destroyed for a bonus at the end of the level.
+Each screen is played with a time limit, marked by a Mighta pushing a boulder along the top of the screen.